PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/In-Depth-Design.md

 ### HTTP

-[HTTP](HTTP.md) is a utility component that allows to wrap a HTTP client library for download and parse the content of a web page with a given simple and easy to use API.
+[HTTP](HTTP.md) is a utility component that allows to wrap an HTTP client library for download and parse the content of a web page with a given simple and easy to use API.

 ```plantuml